What is the treatment for bronchiolitis?

-Treatment for bronchiolitis
+- Treatment for bronchiolitis in hospital

-Bronchiolitis usually gets better by itself and most children can be looked after at home.
+Bronchiolitis usually gets better by itself, and most children can be looked after at home.

 Make sure your baby gets enough fluids

-Give paracetemol or ibuprofen
+Give paracetamol or ibuprofen

-Keep your baby away from fumes
+Keep your baby away from cigarette smoke

 Avoid spreading the virus